Types of Degrees Educational Assessment Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Assessment, too.
-About 1.0% of those with this major are international students.
+Americans aren’t the only ones with an interest in Assessment.
+About 1.8% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea